achanwl/visualizing-haproxy-metrics/README.md

 ## Persistent Storage for Grafana

-Providing persistent volume to the Grafana pod allows the configuration data to survive a pod restarted or recreated.
+Providing persistent volume to the Grafana pod allows the configuration data to survive a pod being restarted or recreated.

 Create a `PersistentVolumeClaim` that would utilize the default dynamic provisioning `StorageClass`.